- July 9, 2018

-The Wolper Law Firm is currently investigating claims against William Gennity, a Financial Advisor at First Standard Financial Co. in Staten Island, New York.
+The Wolper Law Firm, P.A. is currently investigating claims against William Gennity, a Financial Advisor at First Standard Financial Co. in Staten Island, New York.
 William Gennity first entered the securities industry in 2005 and previously worked for Alexander Capital, Legend Securities and National Securities Corporation.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), William Gennity has seven (7) customer complaints since his career in the financial services industry began in 20015.
 This is an exceedingly high number of customer complaints to be filed against a single Financial Advisor.

 - April 2018—Client alleges “excessive trading, high fees and commissions.”
 Alleged damages are $2.4 million and the matter remains pending.

 - August 2017—Client alleges “unauthorized trading and mis-information.”
 Alleged damages are $435,000 and the matter remains pending.

 - July 2017—Client alleges “churning, breach of fiduciary duty.”
 Alleged damages are $200,000 and the matter remains pending.

 In addition, William Gennity has been the subject of several more customer complaints throughout his career in which the customer alleged unauthorized trading, misrepresentation and unsuitability.

 In September 2017, the Securities Exchange Commission (SEC) filed a complaint against William Gennity and other Financial Advisors, alleging: